 Although he did have to change how he ate and what he ate, Michael makes this statement because "my weight was the sum of more than my eating habits, so a solution was going to have to arise from more than eating changes"

 Michael credits professionals as well as peers for guiding him to the recovery that he has now achieved.
 From his highest weight of 365 on the morning of Oct.
-21, 1991, when I checked into an eating-disorders unit on Long Island, to his current maintenance weight of 205 and 210, Michael has learned to do what it takes to care for himself.
+21, 1991, when he checked into an eating-disorders unit on Long Island, to his current maintenance weight of 205 and 210, Michael has learned to do what it takes to care for himself.

 Learn more about "Fat Boy Thin Man" by clicking here.